Top-Rated Equipment for Medical Use in the USA: Your Complete 2025 Buying Guide?

 · Food and Drug Administration, or FDA

-o 510(k) Cleared: Significantly equivalent to a product that has already received approval
+o 510(k) Cleared: Generally seen as being on par with a product that has previously received approval.

 The Centers for Medicare & Medicaid Services, or CMS, controls coverage eligibility and device reimbursement.